 Cholecystitis (ko-luh-sis-TIE-tis) is inflammation of the gallbladder.
 Your gallbladder is a small, pear-shaped organ on the right side of your abdomen, beneath your liver.
 The gallbladder holds a digestive fluid that's released into your small intestine (bile).

 In most cases, gallstones blocking the tube leading out of your gallbladder cause cholecystitis.
 This results in a bile buildup that can cause inflammation.
-Other causes of cholecystitis include bile duct problems and tumors.
+Other causes of cholecystitis include bile duct problems, tumors, serious illness and certain infections.

 If left untreated, cholecystitis can lead to serious, sometimes life-threatening complications, such as a gallbladder rupture.
 Treatment for cholecystitis often involves gallbladder removal.